- 522 schools

 The International Federation of French Teachers is a non-governmental international association created in 1969.
 It runs a network of 200 national associations and 6 federations of French teachers in 120 countries, bringing together 80,000 French teachers.
 It receives support from the Ministry for Europe and Foreign Affairs, the Ministry of National Education, Youth and Sport, the Ministry of Culture, and the International Organisation of La Francophonie.

 Degrees with international value

-Abroad, Instituts Français and Alliances Françaises are the best places for disseminating and teaching the French language, especially because of the courses and certifications they offer.
-Some of their certifications are equivalent to degrees.
-This is the case with degrees in French language studies (DELF) and advanced French language degrees (DALF) which are both awarded by the Ministry of National Education and Youth and valid for life.
-Some 450,000 DELF-DALF degrees are awarded a year worldwide.
+In foreign countries, Instituts Français and Alliances Françaises are the best places for disseminating and teaching the French language, especially because of the courses and certifications they offer.
+Some of their certifications are equivalent to official degrees.
+This is the case with degrees in French language studies (DELF) and advanced French language degrees (DALF) which are both awarded by the Ministry of National Education, Youth and Sport and valid for life.
+Some 480,000 DELF-DALF degrees are awarded per year worldwide.

 The major advantage of these certifications lies in their international recognition and their broad network of examination centres around the world.